Annotation & Critical Reading

 Analysis involves breaking an argument down into smaller parts so that you can understand how those parts work together to make the whole.
 The best way to begin the process of analysis is to annotate texts as you read them by using a system of symbols and marginal notes made on the document itself.
 There is no right or wrong way to mark up a text, but you should develop a system that you are comfortable with and try to stick with it.
 Writing while you read will help you stay focused and read critically.
 In fact, I would argue that if you are not writing while you read a text—by putting it into your own words through annotation, summary, paraphrase, and quotation—then you are not reading critically at all.

 Your objective in annotation is to flag the key elements of a piece of writing—such as the thesis, claims, reasons, and key pieces of evidence.
+You are identifying the main building blocks of the reasoning within the text.
 This kind of work serves two purposes.
 First, it helps you maintain a critical focus as you read.
 Second, it helps you later if the text must be used for study or your own writing.

 During my annotations I always flag a number of things.
 I underline the thesis once I find it and I place large dots next to claims that are being used to support the thesis.
 I always place keywords or a short statement next to each paragraph, aiming to create a “micro summary” of the content.
 I use check marks or exclamation points next to statements that I find important or noteworthy.
 Sometimes I draw arrows or reference other page numbers to connect parts of an essay that seem related to me in some way.